Introduction to Machine Learning for the Sciences: Supervised Learning with Neural Networks

 An interesting property of RNNs is that the weight matrices and biases, the parameters we learn during training, are the same for each input element.
 This property is called \emph{parameter sharing} and is in stark contrast to dense networks.
 In the latter architecture, each input element is connected through its own weight matrix.
 While it might seem that this property could be detrimental in terms of representability of the network, it can greatly help extracting sequential information: Similar to a filter in a CNN, the network does not need to learn the exact location of some specific sequence that carries the important information, it only learns to recognize this sequence somewhere in the data.
 Note that the way each input element is processed differently is instead implemented through the hidden memory.

 Parameter sharing is, however, also the root of a major problem when training a simple RNN.
 To see this, remember that during training, we update the network parameters using gradient descent.
 As in the previous sections, we can use backpropagation to achieve this optimization.
 Even though the unwrapped representation of the RNN in Fig.~\ref{fig:RNN} suggests a single hidden layer, the gradients for the backpropagation have to also propagate back through time.
 This is depicted in Fig.~\ref{fig:RNN} with the red arrows~\footnote{In the context of RNNs, backpropagation is thus referred to as \emph{backpropagation through time} (BPTT).}.
-Looking at the backpropagation algorithm in Sec.~\ref{sec:training}, we see that to use data points from $N$ steps back, we need to multiply $N-1$ Jacobi matrices $D\bm{f}^{[t']}$ with $t-N < t' \leq t$.
+Looking at the backpropagation algorithm in Sec.~\ref{sec:training} , we see that to use data points from $N$ steps back, we need to multiply $N-1$ Jacobi matrices $D\bm{f}^{[t']}$ with $t-N < t' \leq t$.
 Using Eq.~\eqref{eq:rnn output}, we can write each Jacobi matrix as a product of the derivative of the activation function, $\partial_q \tanh(q)$, with the weight matrix.
-If either of these factors~\footnote{For the weight matrix this means the singular values.} is much smaller (much larger) than $1$, the gradients decrease (grow) exponentially.
-This is known as the problem of \emph{vanishing gradients} (\emph{exploding gradients}) and makes learning long-term dependencies with simple RNNs practically impossible.
+If either of these factors~\footnote{For the weight matrix this means the singular values.} is much smaller than $1$, the gradients decrease exponentially.
+This is known as the problem of \emph{vanishing gradients}.
+Alternatively, if the factors are much larger than $1$, the gradients grow exponentially, known as the problem of \emph{exploding gradients}.
+Both problems make learning long-term dependencies with simple RNNs practically impossible.

 Note that the problem of exploding gradients can be mitigated by clipping the gradients, in other words scaling them to a fixed size.
 Furthermore, we can use the ReLU activation function instead of a hyperbolic tangent, as the derivative of the ReLU for $q>0$ is always 1.
 However, the problem of the shared weight matrices can not so easily be resolved.
 In order to learn long-time dependencies, we have to introduce a different architecture.
 In the following, we will discuss the long short-term memory (LSTM) network.
 This architecture and its variants are used in most applications of RNNs nowadays.